 A Complex Systems Take on the Economics of COVID-19

 In this post Marco Pangallo of the Sant’Ann School for Advanced Studies in Pisa, Italy and an Associate Fellow at INET Oxford, provides an analysis of the COVID-19 economic crisis from a complex systems perspective.
 He argues that traditional equilibrium models cannot provide necessary insights into the key dynamics of the crisis, in particular the interplay between the public health dynamics and the economic dynamics.
 Agent-based models, similar to those developed by epidemiologists to guide the public health response, are urgently needed to capture the heterogeneity, network effects, and dynamics of the system to help guide policymakers in the economic response.

-Read the post here.
+Read Marco's post in full here.

 24 March 2020